-Applications will only be accepted via e-mail attachment.
+Applications only will be accepted via email attachment.

 Graduate assistants work up to 20 hours per week, per semester.
 In general, graduate assistants are expected to have availability to work on campus during the normal weekday hours of operation (8:30 a.m. ‐ 5:00 p.m.).
 Concurrent with assistantship appointments, doctoral students may not engage in other outside employment.

 To apply for a graduate assistantship appointment, students must complete the graduate assistantship application and submit it, along with a resumé, as an email attachment to firstname.lastname@example.org.
 Graduate assistant applications and/or resumés do not need to be sent to any of the Robinson College of Business departments, as consideration for a position may not be granted unless the application and/or resumé is sent according to these instructions as listed.
 After the application has been approved, it will be made available for departments that have a budget for graduate assistants (as listed in the appropriate section below).
 These departments will directly contact students whom they wish to hire.
 Any questions regarding the availability of graduate assistantship positions should be directed to the department contacts listed in that section.

 Please note: Students should not go door to door or use spamming methods to look for graduate assistantships within the college.

 To ensure timely progress toward completion of their degree, master’s students holding graduate assistantships must register for a minimum of nine credit hours of academic coursework required by their major during the fall and/or spring semesters and a minimum of six credit hours of academic coursework required by their major during the May/summer semester during which an assistantship is held.
 International students are required to register for a minimum of nine credit hours of academic coursework to meet visa requirements.
 They should check with International Student Scholar Services about registration and requirements for summer semester.